 Kenai River Silver Salmon are special.
 Weighing from 10-25 pounds, catching these feisty fighters is like hooking into a small King Salmon. (imagine that while being anchored up!)
 They are truly the Acrobatic Olympians of the Salmon family.
 Eager to bite on back-bounced eggs or sardine-wrapped plugs, Silvers are as wonderful to eat as they are to catch.
-Book early and enjoy a great late-summer’s day on the world famous Kenai River.
+As the summer crowds wane you can finally enjoy a great late-summer’s day on the world famous Kenai River.

 While guide boats are restricted to operating only on certain days of the week and hours of the day earlier in the summer during the King Salmon fishery, there are no restrictions to hours or days of the week later in summer for Silver Salmon (August~November).
 The daily bag limit for Kenai River Silver Salmon has been increased from September 1st thru the end of the season to 3 Silvers per person per day, with no season limit, and the season has been lengthened through November 30th.
 This is a great fishery, during a spectacular time of the year, so get out there and catch some fish!
 Trophy Rainbow Trout fishing can be added to your Silver Salmon trip to add even more to your Kenai River experience.

 We offer Silver Salmon fishing charters on the Kenai River with some of the most experienced and professional local guides.
 Rates range from $150~300 per person, depending on the time of the season (August~November) and length of the trip( 1/2 Day, or Full Day).
 We can customize a trip to meet your group’s needs as well.
 All guides are members of the Kenai River Professional Guide Association and permited and licensed by Alaska State Parks and the U.S. Coast Guard.
 Simply request if you would like to include a guided trip for King Salmon on the Kenai River with your stay at Kenai Riverfront.